Admin Documentation

 Listed below are some considerations to keep in mind in regard to BookStack’s OIDC implementation:

 • Only RS256 is currently supported as a token signing algorithm, Token encryption is not supported.
+This applies to both ID tokens and userinfo responses.

 • Discovery covers fetching the auth & token endpoints, in addition to parsing any keys at the JWKS URI, from the <issuer>/.well-known/openid-configuration endpoint.